Loading...

 Portion Control

-Drink water before and during your meal.
-Staying hydrated can help maintain stable blood sugar levels.
+Drink water before and after your meal.
+Proper hydration can aid digestion and help maintain stable blood sugar levels.

 healthspan-mbl